meleu/gostack-bootcamp-notes/level-02/99-backend-summary.md

 #### Authentication Middleware

-- Create `src/middlewares/ensureAuthenticated.ts` to check if the token given in the `request.headers.authorization` is valid (remember to deal with the `Bearer: `).
+- Create `src/middlewares/ensureAuthenticated.ts` (suggestion for a better name: `authenticationMiddleware`) to check if the token given in the `request.headers.authorization` is valid (remember to deal with the `Bearer: `).
   - Create the `src/@types/express.d.ts`:
 ```ts
 declare namespace Express {